ray1919/bamdst/README.md

+> fork from original, add minimal depth in region.tsv.gz

 # bamdst -- a BAM Depth Stat Tool

 Bamdst is a lightweight tool to stat the depth coverage of  target regions of bam file(s).